This module is available to first year QP36 English Literature and Creative Writing students only.

 Convenor: Gonzalo Ceron Garcia

-Tutors: Caroline Lea, Jonathan Skinner, Gonzalo Cerón Garcia, Zodwa Nyoni
+Tutors: Caroline Lea, David Morley, Gonzalo Cerón Garcia, Zodwa Nyoni

 This module is available to first year QW38 English Literature and Creative Writing students ONLY.
 This is a core module for first-year undergraduates reading for the degree QW38 English Literature and Creative Writing.
 The module is 100% fully assessed.
 The module complements Modes of Reading and prepares you for the more specialist writing options in years two and three such as Composition and Creative Writing, The Practice of Poetry, The Practice of Fiction, Ecopoetics, Writing Out Loud, and The Personal Writing Project.
 The module also complements other academic optional modules in which writing, imitation, rhetoric or translation may be practised or studied.

 AIMS AND OBJECTIVES